9 Features Your Gift Cards Management Software Should Have in 2022

 The market is constantly changing – and so should your marketing technology stack.
 By choosing a gift card software with extensive customization and personalization options, you are setting yourself up for success.

-With personal data, targeting becomes more accurate, and consumers are more likely to use gift cards if it includes their favorite products/services:
+Customers expect and appreciate non-intrusive personalization, something I wrote about here.
+So make campaign personalization paramount in your strategy and let customers receive something unique.
+With custom user data, targeting campaigns becomes more accurate, and consumers are more likely to use gift cards if it includes their favorite products or services.

 “(...) more than three-quarters of US business-to-consumer customers saw the benefit of trading personal information for more relevant discounts and offers.”